Productive conflict allows us to get to the heart of the issues, so we can find the truth or the best path forward.

 The search for truth needs you, and you will serve your team better when you do.

 Thanks for reading,

-This is the third post in a series discussing what not to do during conflict situations.
-Effective leaders avoid portraying these 18 behaviors during conflict.
+This is the 3rd post in an 18-part series discussing what not to do during conflict situations.
+Effective leaders avoid portraying these 18 behaviors during conflict and address them in others.
 Follow along as we explore the negative impact of these behaviors, and what to do instead.